Buttermilk Boulders Country – A Year Round Playground

 Directions.
 Parking.
 Regulations.

-Head west on Highway 168 (W. Line St.) for 13 miles to the junction of Buttermilk Rd and turn right.
-The road turns to gravel just beyond the cattle guard and 12 miles further you will find yourself in the heart of Buttermilk County.
-All along Buttermilk Rd, up to and beyond the bouldering area, numerous roads and tracks lead off into the hills and to clearings where parking and camping exist alongside the creeks, boulders and ridges of this diverse landscape.
-Always park or camp on existing clearings.
-Please don’t crush the brush.
-Remember to stop in first at the local USFS Ranger Station for a map and campfire permit, for when conditions allow, and make sure to camp only on Inyo National Forest Land.
+From downtown Bishop drive west on Highway 168 (W. Line St.) for 8‑miles to the junction of Buttermilk Rd and turn right.
+The road turns to gravel in 400-feet just beyond the cattle guard and 12‑miles further you will find yourself in the heart of Buttermilk County.
+All along Buttermilk Rd, up to and beyond the bouldering area, numerous roads and tracks lead off into the hills and alongside the creeks, boulders and ridges of this diverse landscape.
+Always park in existing clearings and please don’t crush the brush.
+Be sure to know what fire regulations are in effect when you visit and always adhere to all fire restrictions.